dingfangyu/dingfangyu.github.io/_pages/about.md

 For more info
 ------
 More info about configuring academicpages can be found in [the guide](https://academicpages.github.io/markdown/).
 The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful. -->

+I have listed my research / internship experiences on my homepage https://arthur-99.github.io/ as well as in my CV.

+I have a AAAI 2023 paper `c-NTPP: Learning Cluster-Aware Neural Temporal Point Process', and a NeurIPS 2023 **Submission** `S3GIL: Learning Sparse and Soft Subgraph for Graph Invariant Learning ', both are first-authored.

+The papers are also corresponding to the research topics of my internships in Alibaba DAMO and Ant Group.